StimmeIranischerFrauen/email_repo/README.md

 - Italy (`italy.xlsx`)
 - Spain (`spain.xlsx`)

-This repository also contains contact information of the EU council members and foriegn affair minsters of EU countries.
+This repository also contains contact information of the EU council members and foriegn affair minsters of EU countries:
 - `eu_council_and_foreign_ministers.xlsx`